zerofudge/ionos-sdk/Readme.md

 #### list load balanced NICs

 Retrieves a list of ids of NICs associated with the load balancer.
+Needs valid `DataCenter` and `LoadBalancer` instances.

 | Argument | Required |
 |---|---|